 The concentrations of many chemicals used for fighting weeds, fungi and insects have decreased in Rhine water.
 However, 3 substances fail to meet the target values.

-Diuron is a persistent herbicide, the use of which for plant protection purposes is only permitted in Switzerland, as a biocide it is however also authorised in the other ICPR Member States.
+Diuron is a persistent herbicide that is no longer authorised as a plant protection product but is still authorised as a biocide in ICPR member states.
 After application as weed destruction agent on sealed surfaces, such as yards and parking areas it is washed into the sewer with the rainwater, flows through wastewater treatment plants and finally into the rivers.

 Fenitrothion is an insecticide which also flowed into the Rhine with the fire fighting water during the warehouse fire in Schweizerhalle in 1986.
 It is poisonous for many water organisms.
 Organophosphates such as fenitrothion are neurotoxins.
 Even low concentrations of this substance in water change the search for food and the learning behaviour of salmon.